Skip to main content

 • Case Collaborators List Updated: One or more users were added or removed from the access list.

-For example, you can use these triggers to automate notifications, informing relevant users about changes in access restrictions for a case.
+For example, you can use these triggers to automate notifications, informing relevant stakeholders about changes in access restrictions for a case.
 One use case is automatically notifying the case assignee when the access mode is changed.

 Did this answer your question?